BigPolarBear1/factorization/README.md

 Update: Changed the PoC.
 All the math is there.. only thing left now is to instead of doing brute force... we should use linear algebra.. and I guess that will be that.
 I'll slowly begin implementing that now.. next time I upload it will be a working POC with linear algebra and then its definitely game over..

+Update: Ok... good enough for now.. the uploaded PoC isnt great, it really needs linear algebra and all that..
+Ill start working on that now.. probably will need some jacobi symbols too.